zoolanders/documentation/02.extensions/zoolanders/03.widgetkit/01.basics/docs.md

 ## Widgetkit Mapping Layouts

-The Widgetkit Mapping layouts are used to map ZOO elements to the Widget fields, in other words, letting know the Widget what ZOO elements should be used for each of it fields.
+The Widgetkit Mapping layouts are used to map ZOO elements to the Widget fields, in other words, letting know the Widget what ZOO elements should be used for each of its fields.
 There are three inbuilt layouts which can be chosen for each integration, however it's possible creating new ones.

 ![Select Mapping Layout](select-mapping-layout.png)